jdm/tiger/Roadmap.md

 - [ ] Import animation data from other software (Asesprite, TBD)
 - [ ] Sockets (like hitbox but point)
 - [ ] Events (arbitrary markers on timeline)
-- [ ] Copy/paste animation or keyframe (between sheets)
 - [ ] Drag and drop frames from OS to content panel
 - [ ] Drag and drop frames from OS to timeline panel
 - [ ] Projects?